Fundamental Differences Between Blog Posts and Articles

 Do Blog Posts and Articles Differ in Terms of Writing Styles?

-While blog posts can include facts, they are rather written from a personal standpoint, therefore, it usually includes the writer’s opinion on a particular topic and is written from first person singular and plural.
+While blog posts can include facts, they are rather written from a personal standpoint, therefore, it usually includes the writer’s opinion on a particular topic and is written in first person singular and plural.
 Additionally, its style of writing is rather informal and it has more personality.

 When it comes to articles, their purpose is to convey unbiased information, facts and news.
 This is why articles are typically written in the third person singular and plural.

 As previously mentioned, articles are very often published in newspapers, magazines, and print media, hence, sometimes SEO optimization is not that important (or not at all if not published online), especially if the content is not evergreen.
 Completely opposite of articles, blog posts usually should be written following the best SEO practices in order to rank high on the search engines and drive organic traffic to the overall website.

 Do Blog Posts and Articles Differ In Terms of Purpose?

 Another fundamental difference between a blog post and an article is its purpose.
 Blog posts’ purpose is to generate leads and bring more traffic to the overall website which is why their SEO ranking is extremely important.
 Shortly said, blog posts typically aim to establish a strong authority status on the search engines and boost the conversion rate.

 Articles, on the other side, aim to inform as much as possible, however, depending on the type of article, nowadays their aim is also to increase the revenue.